BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ![Screenshot](presentation.gif)

-- **Please note that this is development version that still needs to be tested.
-If you are looking for stable version download latest release.
-This readme.md file may be different there**

-What is new?

-  - The use of FAT instead of SPIFFS file system allows longer file names.
-  - Web server: support for keep-alive directive in Web server
-  - Telnet server: additional commands (fs_info, tree, cd, mkdir, rmdir, ...), additional possibility for file upload via cat > fileName command.
-  - FTP server: additional commands (cd, mkdir, rmdir, ...), support for Windows Explorer
-  - time_functions.h instead of rtc.hpp that is easier to use and rely on /etc/ntp.conf configuration file.
-  - a simple vi telnet text editor for small configuration files.

 In case of Web user interface all you need to do is to upload (with FTP) .html (.png, .jpg, …) files into your ESP32 /var/www/html directory and/or modify httpRequestHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see examples below).